Skip to main content

 How it shows up

-• • I spend a lot of my "productive internet time" building my website.
+• I spend a lot of my time building the site instead of burning it on junk.

 Result